Are you feeling anxious and uncertain about missing the tax filing deadline? If so, rest easy. It happens to the best of us!

 Play Video

 Once you complete and review your income tax return, use NETFILE, the electronic tax-filing service that lets you do your personal taxes online, to send your return directly to the Canada Revenue Agency (CRA).
-This service is open until 3 AM ET on January 26, 2024.
+This service is open until January 24, 2025.
 So, good news, you’re still eligible to file.

 TIP: If you’re expecting a refund and still haven’t filed, there are no penalties or interest charges.
 If you owe money to the CRA, file as soon as you can because you’ll be charged a late-filing penalty along with interest charges until you pay the balance.